Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 ### e.
 Ecommerce Services

-There are certain features offered via [WooCommerce](https://woocommerce.com/), [WooCommerce Services](https://wordpress.org/plugins/woocommerce-services/), WordPress.com, or Jetpack that enable you to sell items (goods, content, services, etc.) or receive payments on your website, such as WooCommerce Payments, Store, the Payments feature, and the Pay with PayPal block (collectively, “Ecommerce Services”).
+There are certain features offered via [WooCommerce](https://woocommerce.com/), [WooCommerce Shipping & Tax](https://wordpress.org/plugins/woocommerce-services/), WordPress.com, or Jetpack that enable you to sell items (goods, content, services, etc.) or receive payments on your website, such as WooCommerce Payments, Store, the Payments feature, and the Pay with PayPal block (collectively, “Ecommerce Services”).
 If you use WooCommerce, the [WooCommerce Use Terms](https://woocommerce.com/terms-conditions/) also apply.

 If you use any Ecommerce Services, you represent and warrant that any information you provide about your business, products, and services is accurate, complete, and will be kept current.
 You agree to promptly notify us via [email](mailto:legal@wordpress.com) if you receive any inquiry or action from a government or regulatory agency (such as the Federal Trade Commission or a state Attorney General) relating to your transactions.

-**Usage of Information.** WooCommerce Services may require Automattic’s servers, a connection to our partners, and/or data from your website, to work, as described on our [“What Data Does Jetpack Sync?” support page](https://jetpack.com/support/what-data-does-jetpack-sync/).
+**Usage of Information.** WooCommerce Shipping & Tax may require Automattic’s servers, a connection to our partners, and/or data from your website, to work, as described on our [“What Data Does Jetpack Sync?” support page](https://jetpack.com/support/what-data-does-jetpack-sync/).

 **Prohibited Uses.** You may not use Ecommerce Services for any unlawful purposes, in furtherance of illegal activities, or in a manner that is unfair, deceptive, exposes us or customers to unreasonable risks, or does not disclose important terms of a transaction in advance.